-In 2019, 37 companies were registered as traders of electricity and 27 of them actively operate as intermediaries in the supply of electricity customers.
-Electricity generation in Latvia is almost entirely carried out by JSC "Latvenergo" producing approximately 88% of the total consumed electricity.
+In 2020, 41 companies were registered as traders of electricity and 28 of them actively operated as intermediaries in the supply of electricity customers.
+Electricity generation in Latvia is dominated by JSC "Latvenergo" providing approximately 74% of the total produced electricity in Latvia.
 The other electricity producers are too small to offer significant volumes of energy for potential customers.